 Then you begin to wonder what exactly are you going to do with all those seashells?

-You're in luck because we have a fun way to use them in a craft project with the kids!
+You’re in luck because we have a fun way to use them in our collection of craft ideas for kids!

 Shell Bird Feeder Craft